-Welcome!
-I am looking forward to my eleventh year at the friendliest college at Princeton (in my humble opinion).
+Welcome to the friendliest college at Princeton (in my humble opinion), where I have been assistant dean since 2005.
 I received my B.A. in comparative literature at Columbia followed by a Ph.D. from the Literature Program at Duke, where I studied French and Francophone literature, film, globalization, and critical theory and wrote my dissertation on contemporary French regionalism and ethnic identity.
-I then taught for several years in the History and Literature program at Harvard, covering the cultural and social history of not only France, but also Germany, Britain, and America, and I returned to the classroom in spring 2010 to teach a course called "Violence and Moving Images: Politics, Aesthetics, Spectatorship."
-At long last, I have also just finished a doctorate in higher and postsecondary education at NYU.
-I can be found at Butler at all hours, and I encourage you all to come up and chat with me!
-When I'm not at Butler, I like to catch movies, follow the news, work out at Dillon Gym, watch tv (The Daily Show and South Park are particular favorites, as was The Colbert Report), follow basketball (Go Duke!), and head in to New York to see art, music, dance, and theater or just explore different neighborhoods.
+I then taught for several years in the History and Literature program at Harvard, covering the cultural and social history of not only France, but also Germany, Britain, and America.
+I returned to the classroom in spring 2010 to teach a seminar called "Violence and Moving Images: Politics, Aesthetics, Spectatorship," and I precepted AMS 240: Introduction to American Popular Culture in Spring 2021.
+In 2016, I finished a second doctorate, this time an Ed.D. in Higher and Postsecondary Education at NYU.